As the

 dye), katazume (resist-dye stenciling), kasuri (resist-dyed warps or

-wefts), sumi-e (painting), and embroidery to separate hand-decorated
+wefts), and sumi-e painting to separate hand-decorated

 fabrics is necessary to make judgments about the silks, and study is